BAP Abtao

 BAP Abtao (SS-42) is an Abtao-class submarine of the Peruvian Navy.
 The vessel which was originally named BAP Tiburón ("Shark"), was constructed by the American Electric Boat company in the United States and launched in 1953.
 The Abtao class were the last submarines constructed by the United States for the export market.
 The submarine entered service in 1954 and by presidential decree, was renamed Abtao for the battle during the Chincha Islands War.

-Armed with six 21 in torpedo tubes and a 5 in/25 caliber gun, the 243 ft submarine took part in the rescue of the crew of BAP Pacocha, another submarine that had sunk following a collision.
-Abtao was taken out of service in 1999 and converted into a museum ship located in Lima, Peru.
+Armed with six 21 in torpedo tubes and a 5 in/25 caliber gun, the 243 ft submarine took part in the rescue of the crew of BAP Pacocha, another submarine that had sunk following a collision with a fishing trawler in August 1988.
+Abtao was taken out of service in 1999 and converted into a museum ship located in central Callao, Peru.
 Abtao was the first museum ship in Latin America.

 Design and description

 The Abtao class were a modified version of the United States World War II Mackerel-class submarine design.
 Abtao had a surfaced displacement of 825 LT and 1400 LT submerged.
 It measured 243 ft long overall with a beam of 22 ft and a draft of 14 ft.

 The submarine was powered by a diesel-electric system composed of two General Motors single-acting Type 278A diesel engines and two electric motors turning two props rated at 2400 bhp.
 Abtao had a maximum speed of 16 kn when surfaced and 10 kn submerged.
 The vessel carried 45 LT of diesel fuel and had a range of 5000 nmi at 10 knots at snorkel depth.

 Abtao was armed with six 21 in torpedo tubes with four located in the bow and two aft.
 Two vessels of the class, Abtao had a 5 in/25 caliber gun mounted abaft the sail.
 The gun was manually sighted.
 The submarine was equipped with SS-2A radar and BQR-3 and BQA-1A sonar.
 In 1981, Abtao's batteries were replaced and following that, Thomson Sintra Eledone active/passive intercept sonar was installed.
 The submarine had a complement of 40 officers and ratings.